Sports betting in Louisiana will be available soon in 56 of the state’s 64 parishes, perhaps in time for most of the 2021 NFL season.

-As not every parish that approved sports betting has its own casino, Republican Senator Cameron Henry, who sponsored SB 130, hinted that sports betting might not be limited to casinos or online.
+Furthermore, as not every parish that approved sports betting has its own casino, Republican Senator Cameron Henry, who sponsored SB 130, hinted that sports betting might not be limited to casinos or online in the future.
 Senator Henry told Fox 8 he sees “bars and restaurants really teaming up with in-state or out-of-state companies to say we’re going to be responsible for allowing your customers to do sports wagering.”

 Online sports betting is typically the most convenient way to wager, but visiting a casino and placing your bets in-person has its own unique appeal.
 Watching the action unfold on the sportsbook floor can be exhilarating, especially during major events like March Madness or the Super Bowl.

-For those who want to enjoy the brick-and-mortar wagering experience, Louisiana has more than 20 casinos.
+For those who want to enjoy the brick-and-mortar wagering experience, Louisiana has more than 20 casinos and several horse racing tracks, or racinos.
 They are scattered all around the state, so you’re likely never more than a couple of hours’ drive from a retail betting location.
 Even if you do most of your betting online, you don’t want to miss out on the full southern riverboat casino experience.

 Find the full name, address, and hours of operation of Louisiana’s 23 casinos below.
 Unsurprisingly, all of these casinos are in parishes that supported sports betting.
 Therefore, each of these casinos will likely be licensed for retail sports betting in the near future.

 |Amelia Belle Casino||500 Lake Palourde Rd, Amelia, LA 70340||Daily: 9am to 3am|

 |Belle of Baton Rouge||103 France St, Baton Rouge, LA 70802||Open 24/7|